 When you think cardio, imagine your heart racing, sweat dripping, and calories melting faster than an ice cream cone in July.
 Activities like running, cycling, and swimming fall under this category.

-- Improves Heart Health: Besides aiding in weight loss, cardio strengthens your heart, making it a double win.
+- Improves Heart Health: Cardiovascular exercise aids in weight loss and strengthens the heart, making it a double win.

 - Variety of Options: From high-intensity interval training (HIIT) to a leisurely walk, cardio can fit into anyone’s routine.